valeoai/VideoActionModel/README.md

 ## License

-This code repository is licensed under [MIT License](LICENSE).
-The use of pretrained models is subject to the [RAIL Model License](LICENSE_MODEL), which describes the use of our pre-trained weights as academic / research only.
+We are releasing the code in this repository under the [MIT License](LICENSE).

+We are releasing the pre-trained models / weights under the **research-only** [VideoActionModel License](LICENSE_MODEL).
+The weights were trained with datasets that are subjected to their own licenses and restrictions.
+Please see below.

 ## Citation

-If you are using this code, please cite our tech report:
+If you use this code, please cite our technical report:

 ```bibtex
 @misc{}